 Judge reinstates nationwide halt on Trump asylum policy plan

 OAKLAND, Calif.
-(AP) — A federal judge in California has reinstated a nationwide halt on the Trump administration's plan to prevent most migrants from seeking asylum on the U.S.-Mexico border.
+(AP) — A U.S. judge in California on Monday reinstated a nationwide halt on the Trump administration's plan to prevent most migrants from seeking asylum at the U.S.-Mexico border.

-U.S. District Judge Jon Tigar on Monday ruled that an injunction blocking the administration's policy from taking effect should apply nationwide.
+U.S. District Judge Jon Tigar ruled in Oakland that an injunction blocking the administration's policy from taking effect should apply nationwide.

-Tigar blocked the policy in July after a lawsuit by groups that help asylum seekers.

 That meant the policy was blocked in the border states of California and Arizona but not in New Mexico or Texas.

-The administration wants to prevent most migrants from seeking asylum in the United States if they pass through another country first.
+The new rules by the Trump administration apply to migrants who pass through another country before reaching the U.S.

+The policy targets tens of thousands of Central Americans who cross Mexico every month to try to enter the U.S. and also would affect asylum-seekers from Africa, Asia and South America who arrive regularly at the southern border.